Curtis-M/Visualising_Cyber-Security_Requirements_in_BPMN/Registration_Report.md

 in a common standard between organisations [2].

 ######2.2.
 Existing Extensions and State-of-the-Art Technologies
-BPMN (Business Process Model and Notation), fulfilled the requirement of a modelling language to represent business processes and is now the industry standard [1].
+BPMN fulfilled the requirement of a modelling language to represent business processes and is now the industry standard [1].
 However, it doesn’t contain notations for modelling cyber-security requirements.
 Current extensions have made attempts, but they are being constructed unsystematically, without any empirical evidence to support their choice of concepts, or symbolic design [2].

 The first problem lies with a lack of clear, predetermined security concepts which should be modelled.
-This can cause a symbol deficit language; leaving modellers without an adequate number of notations means they can’t accurately portray their requirements.
+This can cause a symbol deficit language; without an adequate number of notations, modellers can’t accurately portray their requirements.
 The only solution is to reuse existing ones; this then leads to symbol overload [3].
-Hardly a solution, as now notations could be representing any one of several concepts, defeating the purpose of even creating new ones.
+Defeating the purpose of even creating new ones, as now notations could be representing any one of several concepts.

 Typically, an expert in business processes and an expert in security will design their respective domain in pre-development stages.
 BPMN has been created as a language which can be interpreted by both final users and such experts [1].
 As most final users -and business process experts for that matter- don’t customarily have expert knowledge in cyber security [4], notations are required which can both, bridge this knowledge divide, but still provide a formal, usable language.
 As such, the design choices made when creating notations have just as much importance, if not more than the semantics behind each one [3].

 However, BPMN diagrams can quickly become over-elaborate without including security requirements (possibly explaining why so few notations are created in current extensions).
 There is a need for an extension (or standard) which can be used to display security requirements at a similar abstraction level as business processes, without adding to the complexity of reading them.

 A solution to this problem is to include the third dimension in BPMN.
 Currently only two are being utilised (x and y), introducing the third dimension (z) can not only provide ample more space to display notations but also allow for better understanding of more complex concepts.

 When it comes to utilising 3D to its full potential, game technology is unrivalled.
 Technical advancements in game technology include rendering, realistic physics, lighting, audio, graphical user interfaces (GUI), head up displays (HUD), inputs and scripting [6].
 The application of this technology to a currently static 2D diagram has exciting prospects.

 ######3.
 Research Aims and Objectives